What is Ratio Analysis?

-The purpose of Financial Statement Analysis (Ratio Analysis) is to evaluate management performance in Profitability, Efficiency and Risk
+The purpose of Ratio Analysis is to evaluate management performance in Profitability, Efficiency, and Risk

 Although financial statement information is historical, it is used to project future performance

-- Vertical Analysis (also called as Common Size Statements Analysis) – It compares the each item of to the base case of the financial statements.
-All income statement items are expressed as percentage of Sales.
+- Vertical Analysis (also called Common Size Statements Analysis) – It compares each item to the base case of the financial statements.
+All income statement items are expressed as a percentage of Sales.
 Balance Sheet Items are expressed as a percentage of Total Assets or Total Liabilities (please note Total Assets = Total Liabilities)

 - Horizontal Analysis – It compares the two financial statements (income statement, balance sheet) o determine the absolute change as well as percentage changes.

-Ratio Analysis – Puts important business variables into perspective by comparing it with other numbers.
-It provides meaningful relationship between individual values in the financial statements.
+- Ratio Analysis – Puts important business variables into perspective by comparing it with other numbers.
+It provides a meaningful relationship between individual values in the financial statements.

-So, which one is the best when it comes to Financial Statement Analysis?
+So, which one is the best when it comes to Ratio Analysis?

-Ofcourse, you can’t pick and choose a single method as the best and ONLY method to do the financial statement analysis.
+Of course, you can’t pick and choose a single method as the best and ONLY method to do the ratio analysis.

 You need to do all THREE analysis in-order to get a complete picture of the Company.

 Let us look at each one of them one by one.